nixworks/public/news/2018/02/12/README.md

 ##### Drone strikes in Pakistan
 ### [Tehrik-i-Taliban Pakistan (TTP) confirms its deputy leader Khalid Mehsud has been killed in a U.S. drone strike in North Waziristan, near the border with Afghanistan. ](/news/2018/02/12/tehrik-i-taliban-pakistan-ttp-confirms-its-deputy-leader-khalid-mehsud-has-been-killed-in-a-u-s-drone-strike-in-north-waziristan-near-th.md)
-_Context: Tehrik-i-Taliban Pakistan, Drone strikes in Pakistan, North Waziristan, Khalid Mehsud, U.S., Afghanistan_
+_Context: Khalid Mehsud, Afghanistan, Drone strikes in Pakistan, Tehrik-i-Taliban Pakistan, North Waziristan, U.S._

 ##### Egypt
 ### [Egypt bans "Saturday Night Live Arabia" for using "sexual expressions that are inappropriate for viewers". ](/news/2018/02/12/egypt-bans-saturday-night-live-arabia-for-using-sexual-expressions-that-are-inappropriate-for-viewers.md)